run-llama/llama_index/docs/how_to/cost_analysis.md

 ### Token Predictor Usage

+GPT Index offers token **predictors** to predict token usage of LLM and embedding calls.
-GPT Index offers a token predictor, allowing you to estimate your costs during 1) index construction, and 2) index querying, before any respective LLM calls are made.
+This allows you to estimate your costs during 1) index construction, and 2) index querying, before any respective LLM calls are made.

+#### Using MockLLMPredictor

-To do this, import and instantiate the MockLLMPredictor with the following:
+To predict token usage of LLM calls, import and instantiate the MockLLMPredictor with the following:
 ```python
 from gpt_index import MockLLMPredictor